Does Tea Make you Pee? Does it Count as Water?

 Whilst it is considered safe and many people enjoy tea on a daily basis, it is always best to take everything in moderation.
 And it is always a good idea to discuss any health or dietary concerns with your healthcare provider.

-Can I Drink Tea Instead of Water for Hydration?
-The Verdict!
+Drinking Tea Instead of Water for Hydration: The Verdict

 Now it’s time to pop the kettle on and stay hydrated…